-This happens on the large scale – knowing which week of the year customers in each state will likely start demanding more hot drinks – but it’s also helpful on the individual scale.
+This happens on a large scale – knowing which week of the year customers in each state will likely start demanding more hot drinks – but it’s also helpful on the individual scale.

 Best practices to make the most of transactional data

 Scaling transactional data can be challenging.
 To gain the most from your data stack, be sure to: